German rail system says it will expand video surveillance

 He also called for installation of more video cameras at rail stations to act as a deterrent and aid in investigations.

-Germans tend to be skeptical of surveillance due to the history of the Nazi Gestapo and East German Stasi secret police.
+Germans tend to be sceptical of surveillance due to the history of the Nazi Gestapo and East German Stasi secret police.

 The Deutsche Bahn spokesman said 5,000 police officers and 3,700 security officers were at work around the country to ensure the safety of the railway system, and investments were continuing to improve security.